VishalChhadekar/electricity-ocr-test/README.md

 3. **Poor OCR quality**:
    - Ensure input images are high quality and well-lit
+   - Try different preprocessing settings for specific document types

+4. **PDF processing issues**:
+   - Ensure Poppler is properly installed
+   - Check that PDF files are not password-protected or corrupted

+## License

+This project is open source and available under the MIT License.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
    - Try different preprocessing options
    - Check if the language setting matches the document